Ghostzer/RemoveCR2FromJPG/README.md

 # RemoveCR2FromJPG
-Batch application for remove your CR2 files if your JPG does'nt exist
+Batch application for remove your CR2 files if your JPG doesn't exist

 If you take photos RAW + JPG like me, maybe you want sort your photos automatically ?
 You copie your photos in a folder, you deleting JPG and CR2 are still there, OK for 4 photos, but what for 500 photos ?